JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 Argument `(sc,st)` is a token (i.e., `sc` is a container and `st` is a semitoken).
 Note the double-parentheses in the calling syntax: the argument of `deref` is a token, which is defined to be a 2-tuple.
-This returns a key=&gt;value pair. pointed to by the token for SortedDict and SortedMultiDict.
+This returns a key=>value pair. pointed to by the token for SortedDict and SortedMultiDict.
 Note that the syntax `k,v=deref((sc,st))` is valid because Julia automatically iterates over the two entries of the Pair in order to assign `k` and `v`.
 For